automateps/AutomatePS/Docs/Wait-AMInstance.md

 # Wait-AMInstance

 ## SYNOPSIS
-Waits for AutoMate Enterprise workflow and task instances to complete.
+Waits for Automate workflow and task instances to complete.

 ## SYNTAX